opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 | [main](https://github.com/opensearch-project/OpenSearch-Dashboards) | [main](https://github.com/opensearch-project/security-dashboards-plugin) | [v3.0.0](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/package.json#L14) |

 \
-For the sake of this guide, let's assume that the latest version on main for OpenSearch, OpenSearch Dashboards, security and security-dashboards-plugin.
+For the sake of this guide, let's assume the latest version on main for OpenSearch, OpenSearch Dashboards, security and security-dashboards-plugin.
 If any of these repositories are unstable on the main branch, switch to the latest `[0-9]+\.x` branch which contains the latest unreleased version of the product.

 Ensure that an OpenSearch cluster with the security plugin installed is running locally.
 If you followed the steps from [the developer guide of the Security Plugin](https://github.com/opensearch-project/security/blob/main/DEVELOPER_GUIDE.md), then you can verify this by running: